 The professions classified in this unit provide services for the organization and management of trade fairs; they place the available exhibition spaces and environments, organize their use by the public and exhibitors.
+Skills associated with the function:

 For this profession, non-superficial knowledge of foreign languages and cultures is necessary.
-Career opportunities: